Map of Paris Neighborhoods (Arrondissements)

 This is the geographical center of Paris and a haven for tourists.
-The Louvre, The Musée d'Orsay and the Palais Royale are all here.
+The Louvre, Notre Dame and the Palais Royale are all here.

 A primarily business district with some cosy side streets and neighborhood restaurants and bars.
 The rue de Montorgueil is a lively pedestrian street with restaurants, cafes and shops and the Place des Victoires is a favorite destination for shopping in trendy boutiques.